Kurt Atterberg: Alleged ties to Nazi Germany

-Both before and during the Nazi era, Atterberg collaborated with German composers and music organizations with the aim of strengthening Swedish-German musical relations.
+Both before and during the Nazi era, Atterberg worked with German composers and music organizations with the aim of strengthening Swedish-German musical relations.
 He sometimes conducted his own works with famous orchestras in Germany and several famous conductors also performed Atterberg's symphonies.
 Atterberg never hesitated to pass on the German contacts he had made over the years to his Swedish colleagues or to work to have Swedish works performed in Germany.
 In this way, Albert Henneberg could collaborate with Fritz Tutenberg, whom Atterberg had known since a music festival in Kiel in 1926, and together with him write operas for the opera in Chemnitz.
 From 1935–1938, Atterberg was also general secretary of the Permanent Council for the International Co-operation of Composers (Ständiger Rat für die internationale Zusammenarbeit der Komponisten), founded by Richard Strauss.

-There are anti-Semitic streaks in Atterberg's correspondence and use of language, particularly evident in disputes with the composer Moses Pergament, a music critic for the Svenska Dagbladet.
+Racial identity references are found in correspondence between Atterberg and composer Moses Pergament, a music critic for the Svenska Dagbladet.
 In a letter to Pergament in 1923, Atterberg writes: "I could not have dreamed that you would launch yourself as a Swedish composer […] So far, you are a purely Jewish composer for the sake of principle - why not in name as well?"
 The contradiction between the composers was rooted in their diametrically different artistic orientations and the fact that Atterberg was a leading personality in Swedish musical life and an advocate of the romantic national identity.
 Pergament on the other hand, belonged to a more modernist phalanx, together with Gösta Nystroem and Hilding Rosenberg.

 After the end of World War II, Atterberg was accused of being a Nazi sympathizer.
 At his own request, an investigation was set up by the Royal Academy of Music.
-The investigation could neither confirm nor dismiss suspicions of Nazi sympathies.
+The investigation could not confirm suspicions of Nazi sympathies.
 However, after the war, Atterberg seems to have been marginalized and ostracized by at least some of his fellow Swedish composers.